bregman-arie/infraform/README.md

 The following is a description of what InfraForm does when you run a scenario

 1. Validates the scenario you've specified exists (the .ifr file)
+2. If a workspace already exists (.infraform/<SCENARIO_NAME>) it removes it.
+A new workspace is then created
 2. Iterates over the hosts specified (if not specific, then it uses localhost)
-2. Checks if a workspace (.infraform/<SCENARIO_NAME>) directory exists already.
+  1. Checks if a workspace (.infraform/<SCENARIO_NAME>) directory exists already on the remote host.
 If it exists, it removes the entire directory
-3. Creates a workspace (.infraform/<SCENARIO_NAME>) directory
+  2. Creates a workspace (.infraform/<SCENARIO_NAME>) directory on the remote host
-4. Copies the scenario file (.ifr) and all the related content to the directory
+4. Copies the scenario file (.ifr) and all the related content to the directory on the remote/local host
 5. Checks the host is ready for executing the scenario by running chosen platform check command(s)
   1. If check command fails, it will ask the user whether to run commands to fix the check result
     1. If user replied with 'y', it will start executing installation commands based on the chosen platform